 I am a sucker for RPG games, to such a degree that I generally avoid them because I know that once I'm sucked in, I will waste humongous amounts of time on them.
 Some friends managed to get me to start playing Oblivion, and the inevitable happened.
 I will not divulge how many hours, or better weeks or even months I spent in total in this game.

-In many aspects Oblivion has quite a few similarities with games like the GTA3 series: it has similarities to a 3D shooter and there is a global storyline consisting of missions that can be followed.
+In many aspects Oblivion has quite a few similarities with games like the GTA3 series: it has some similarities with 3D shooters and there is a global storyline consisting of missions that can be followed.
 In Oblivion however there are far more side missions than in GTA.
 There's an awful lot of things you can do that have little or nothing to do with the main quest.
 If GTA:SA is a sandbox, then Oblivion is an entire beach.
 Most of what I remember from playing this game has actually little to do with the main quest.
 I'm not saying the main story is boring but in hindsight it seemed more like a vehicle to create the huge playground around it.
 In retrospect, the most memorable parts in Oblivion were from the Thieves Guild quest so if you don't have the time to play this game entirely, finishing that storyline it is worth it (if only because it involves actually stealing one of the scrolls mentioned in the game series' title!)

 The biggest difference with a game like GTA:SA is of course that although the latter had a few RPG-like additions, Oblivion is a full-blown role-playing game with all the familiar whistles and bells like classes and skills that can be improved through various means.
 Many of the quests have a minimum requirement for skill levels.
 Something that bothered me though is that nearly everything in the Oblivion universe nicely levels up together with your character.
 The result is that you never really have the feeling that your character is evolving, save for the times where you punch one of the poor non-leveling creatures like rats or mudcrabs and notice that it instantly dies instead of almost killing you like the first time you encountered one.

 At the time it was released, Oblivion was praised for its graphics and it does indeed look great.
 The downside was that you needed a pretty beefy machine to enable all whistles and bells.
 I actually played through most of the game with distant views disabled, which results in the entire world being engulfed in a kind of eternal fog.
 It was only after I had a faster machine on which I could turn up the settings that I discovered what I had been missing.
 On a present-day PC one can play the game with pretty much all settings set to maximum.

 Quite a few expansion packs are available for the game, the most notable of which is Shivering Isles.
-It adds a huge new environment to the game with its own style and story and is well worth playing.
+It adds a huge new environment to the game with its own style and story, and is well worth playing.

-The mere amount of time I wasted in this game is a testament to how enjoyable it is.
+The mere amount of time I have wasted in this game is a testament to how enjoyable it is.
 To keep it from consuming more of my time I'll keep this review short.
 The bottom line is that Oblivion is a great mix between a typical RPG and an FPS game.
 If you're a fan of both, be prepared to get sucked in.